 To safeguard against cancellation charges & other unforeseen eventualities we strongly recommend that you take out Holiday Cancellation Insurance.

-- The rental includes electricity, hot water and timed central heating in season.
+- The rental includes domestic electricity for items within the cottage, (this does not include charging electric vehicles), hot water and timed central heating in season.
 Bed linen is included but not towels.
 We also provide a starter pack of logs for the fire/wood burner.
 Further supplies of fuel for the fires can be purchased from local petrol stations.
 Please exercise care when using the fire/ wood burners.